Time to read: 3 minutes

 The sessions are run as frequently as you need them, but my advice would be in the first instance to run at least one session a week where attendance is mandatory.
 Once you feel your team is proficient in MEDDIC, you can change the participation to optional.
 My experience of this change is that Elite Sellers still attend every session they can as they have a voracious appetite for learning.

-I would also recommend inviting people in more junior sales roles who may not be run a full closing role or are in a non-enterprise role.
-There will be no better place for them to obtain passive experience than from sitting within a MEDDIC Clinic.
+I would also recommend inviting people in more junior sales roles who may not be running a full closing role or are in a non-enterprise role.
+There will be no better place for them to obtain passive experience than from sitting in a MEDDIC Clinic.

 As well as the MEDDIC Clinic being a valuable session for enhancing live deals through a MEDDIC review, they also act as a live training session for all participants.
 I have also found that they work positively towards increasing collaboration within sales teams as sellers become more open to working together and taking each other’s advice.